PRICING

 Moving from technical benchmarks to real-world scenarios, let's look at how these models are driving business outcomes.

 In the financial sector, these models address the industry's stringent regulatory requirements.
 Claude 3.7 Sonnet is particularly effective in compliance and document analysis.
-For example, it achieved a 99.1% accuracy rate in analyzing SEC filings, significantly speeding up regulatory review processes .
-In one case, a financial firm improved its campaign attribution model by accounting for delays and seasonal trends, resulting in an 18% boost in ROI calculations .
+For example, it achieved a high accuracy rate in analyzing filings, significantly speeding up regulatory review processes.
+In other cases, financial firms have used such models to refine campaign attribution, leading to measurable improvements in ROI calculations.

 "Anthropic is targeting regulated industries where accuracy and transparency command premium prices."